Skip to main content

 The RP SHOULD ensure an Entity cannot claim more than 1 instance of Entity Information, where Entity uniqueness is required by the context.

-Objective 5 — Entity Binding status is maintained
+Objective 5 — Entity Binding integrity is maintained

 Rationale